-If your dog is calm enough around people and new surroundings, having them walk down the aisle with you is a great way to incorporate them as a member of your family.
+If your dog is calm enough around people and new surroundings, having them walk down the aisle with you is a great way to incorporate them as family members.
 Other options which I have seen executed successfully are dog ring-bearers and flower girls!
 Dressing up your dog in a fancy collar, a doggie tuxedo or a dress can be a great way to add some fun, style and drama to the day, but please first make sure your dog is comfortable with such costumes.

 If you want more, your “Best Friend” can stand with you as a Groomsman or a Bridesmaid.
-I don’t suggest bestowing the prestigious titles of Best Man or Maid of Honer on your Canine Companion due to the political backlash you may experience from your less understanding human friends.
+I don’t suggest bestowing the prestigious titles of Best Man or Maid of Honour on your Canine Companion due to the political backlash you may experience from your less-understanding human friends.

 7. Embrace the Chaos and Your Dog

 Weddings are by their nature busy, hectic and never fully predictable.
 Unexpected things do and will happen on your wedding day and in your marriage.
 No wedding plan is ever executed perfectly, yet all of the many weddings which I have been a part of have turned out just fine.
 Seriously they all did!
 Remember that your guests don’t care about the small things which you know have gone “wrong”.
 They are your closest family and friends who are there to support and celebrate with you no matter what.
 Adding a dog to a wedding does increase the chance of chaos.
 In my opinion – that’s OK!

 This chaos is what you will remember and not what you will regret when you tell stories about your amazing wedding day.